 Paragon of the Eccentric (pending)

-Winner, Speculative Fiction, 2013 Colorado Gold Contest
+Winner, Speculative Fiction, Colorado Gold Rush Contest

 A Steampunk extravaganza featuring a one-legged government agent and Zulu War veteran whose day job is Shakespearean actor in an alternate 1887 London.
 Partnered with literary legend Oscar Wilde and famed male impersonator Vesta Tilley, intrepid but haunted Montague Paragon faces Dr. Moreau’s beast-men, tiny Martian war machines, tentacled temptresses, gun-toting automatons, and peacock-garbed airship captains.